Gift Guides

 Spend enough that the quality is obvious in his hand, which usually means putting the money into fewer, better things rather than more of them.
 With expensive gifts for men, restraint signals confidence.
 A single excellent item at $150 lands harder than a crowded $150 assortment, because the man can feel that every part of it was chosen.

-For context, our boxes start at $139 for the Signature, move to $199 for the Premier, and reach $499 for The Reserve, and the jump between them is about depth and the caliber of each piece, not the count.
-Contents shift with the season and we do not itemize them, which is deliberate: the surprise is part of the gift, and it keeps a particular man from pre-judging the list.
-Whatever you spend, the same rule holds.
+For context, our boxes start at $119 for the Signature, move to $199 for the Premier, and reach $349 for Luxury.
+The jump between them is about depth and the caliber of each piece, not the count.
+Contents shift with the season and are chosen by hand, so we do not itemize them.
+That is deliberate: the surprise is part of the gift, and it keeps a particular man from pre-judging a list.
+Whatever you spend, the rule holds.
 Buy the good version of a few things, not the passable version of many.

 What luxury gifts for men should you avoid?